 These factors were the inspiration for the Florent Schmitt website and blog.
 Its author, Phillip Nones, is not a professional musician — although he played piano and percussion through his college years and in civic orchestras for a number of years thereafter.

 These days, he indulges his musical interests through intensive listening, attending concerts, and supporting the organizations that bring great music before the public.
 He is also a critic for the U.K.-based classical music e-zine Bachtrack.

 In his professional life Phillip Nones studied economics and business administration, earning a B.S. degree at Vanderbilt University and an M.B.A. degree at the Thunderbird School of International Business.
 He is president and director of client services at Mullin/Ashley Associates, Inc., a communications, PR and market research firm.
 Established in 1978, Mullin/Ashley supports commercial, industrial, business-to-business and healthcare industry clients that market their products and services on a regional, national and international level.

 His other blog, NonesNotes, which he has published since 2009, focuses on business, marketing and socio/cultural topics.

 The opinions expressed are those of Phillip Nones.
 The information provided is on an as-is basis, and no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this blog is made, nor any liability for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.

 © 2012-2018 by Phillip Nones.
-The written content on the Florent Schmitt blog is protected by copyright.
-Reproducing any portion of this blog without specific attribution and/or written permission of the author is prohibited.
+The written content on the Florent Schmitt Website + Blog is protected by copyright.
+Reproducing any portion of this website without specific attribution and/or written permission of the author is prohibited.